linuor/ucmake.vim/README.rst

 - Detect the source tree root automatically.
 - Create binary trees for building automatically.
 - Link compilation database ``compile_commands.json`` automatically.
-- Automatically pass some common used variables to cmake, such as ``-DCMAKE_BUILD_TYPE=Debug`` .
-As long as any additional variables.
+- Automatically pass some common used options to cmake, such as ``-DCMAKE_BUILD_TYPE=Debug`` .
+As long as any additional options.

 uCmake.vim needs vim with ``+job`` feature, to run cmake asynchronously.
 It is such a common requirement in nowadays.